Luci-MG/Under-the-Hood/docs/fundamentaldives/DesignPatterns/CircuitBreakers.md

 - **Latency reduction**: Avoid waiting indefinitely on unresponsive services.
 - **Network management**: Protects against service exhaustion from too many retries.

-!!! info "Real-world scenario"
+!!! abstract "Real-world scenario"
-    If **Service A** depends on **Service B** but Service B becomes unavailable, Service A will receive failures continuously.
+    If Service A depends on Service B but Service B becomes unavailable, Service A will receive failures continuously.
 A circuit breaker prevents Service A from overloading itself and Service B by failing fast.

----

 ## **Types of Circuit Breakers**

-There are multiple **models** of circuit breakers to choose from depending on use case:
+There are multiple models of circuit breakers to choose from depending on use case:

-- **Count-based Circuit Breaker**
+**Count-based Circuit Breaker**
-    - Trips if a predefined number of failures occur.
-    - Example: If there are 3 consecutive failed requests, the breaker opens.
+    - Trips if a predefined number of failures occur, eg: If there are 3 consecutive failed requests, the breaker opens.

-- **Time-based Circuit Breaker**
+**Time-based Circuit Breaker**
-    - Monitors failures within a **window of time** and trips if the failure threshold is met.
-    - Example: If 5 requests out of 10 fail within 1 minute, it opens.
+    - Monitors failures within a window of time and trips if the failure threshold is met, eg: If 5 requests out of 10 fail within 1 minute, it opens.

-- **Sliding Window Circuit Breaker**
+**Sliding Window Circuit Breaker**
-    - A **rolling window** of requests over time determines if the circuit trips.
-    - Useful when failure patterns are sporadic.
+    - A rolling window of requests over time determines if the circuit trips, Useful when failure patterns are sporadic.

----

 ## **How Does it Work?**